mouhsnimohamed/qzulu/src/pages/future-deployment/index.md

       education and employment opportunities for youth in the Ingonyama region so that they can actively participate in the economy, strengthening their futures and abilities to contribute to the economic vitality of KwaZulu-Natal.
-Through affiliations with the Massachusetts Institute of Technology’s MICA program, participants will be able to access a hands-on, data-driven STEM education.
+Through affiliations with the educational professionals at a well-respected university, participants will be able to access a hands-on, data-driven STEM education.
     image: /img/q-student-qzulu-final.jpg
 ---